Actify

 Making Everything Synchronous

-If every team activity requires everyone to be online at the same time, you're excluding people in inconvenient time zones and anyone with a schedule conflict.
-The foundation of remote team building should be async (signals and rhythms).
-Synchronous events should be the exception — once a month, well-timed, and always with an async alternative.
+If every activity requires everyone online at the same time, you're excluding people in inconvenient time zones and anyone with a schedule conflict.
+Make async the foundation — signals and rhythms.
+Synchronous events should be optional, once a month, well-timed, and always with an async alternative.

 Sync-only remote programs see 40% participation from the 'convenient' timezone and 15% from everyone else.
 Async-first programs see balanced 55-65% participation across all regions.